So Much Can Happen, In Paris, In A Day…

-Julie couldn’t understand a word their guide but still tagged along as he gestured, smiling, animatedly describing their surroundings.
-She held tight to her backpack out of habit but found she had relaxed a little during the walk, despite the sweaty back.
-She was actually enjoying herself, a novel experience for her, although her travel-buddy still seemed unsure, constantly looking from the tattered map back to the crowded square.
+Julie focused on the man in the red jacket again.
+He gestured, smiling, animatedly.
+He pointed at a blue plaque on the wall of a building.
+He was obviously describing their surroundings.
+She held tight to her backpack out of habit but was surprised to find herself relaxing a little during the walk.
+He turned and smiled at her.
+It was a nice smile, so she smiled back.
+She was actually enjoying herself, a novel experience for her, although her travel-buddy still seemed unsure, constantly looking from the tattered map back toward the crowded square.

-Reaching a flight of steep stone stairs, he stopped to talk about them.
-Possibly.
-He could have been reciting poetry for all she knew.
-Her travel-buddy stayed engrossed in his map, although he kept turning it around and scratching his head like a cartoon character, so he didn’t really have an air of someone who knew where they were going.
+He stopped midway along the quiet laneway.
+There was a flight of stone stairs.
+He began to talk, pointing along the street and up the stairs.
+Julie nodded enthusiastically.
+She had no idea why she was pretending she could understand him.
+He could have been reciting poetry – or the phone directory – for all she knew.
+Her travel-buddy was still engrossed in his map.
+He kept turning it around and scratching his head, so he did not have an air of someone who knew where they were going.

 Perhaps he was offering to take her heavy backpack, she thought.
 Either way, hand or pack, she wasn’t giving him an inch.
-Her travel buddy had given up on the map and kept his eyes on his feet.
+Her travel buddy had given up on the map and now kept his eyes on his feet.
+Their guide turned and bounded up the stairs, so Julie and her friend followed.
+Perhaps he was offering to help her up the steep stairs, she thought.
 They reached the top of the stairs and kept walking.
 She could hear the noise of the market again, getting closer.
-It was a beautiful day; seems they had left the cold and rain behind in Amsterdam.
+It was a beautiful day.
+The sunlight filtered through the leaves on the tree in the middle of the square.
+Julie was relieved that they had left the rain behind in Amsterdam.

 “La!” the man said, pointing at the sign across a tree-lined street.
 ‘Yout Hostel’ the sign read.
 No ‘h’, just like the brochure.